Last Updated on

 Changing your child’s routine and incorporating a more relaxing and healthy lifestyle can help in reducing sleep terror.
 You can start by creating a calm environment in your child’s room by incorporating a relaxing bedtime routine.
 Ensure that your kid follows a fixed daily method which has a mix of physical activities and free time to relax and pursue a hobby.

 Getting more sleep will also help the child to remain stress-free and impede the occurrence of night terrors.

 Tips for Dealing With Sleep Terrors in Kids

 Night terrors in babies are not uncommon.
 Childhood night terrors can be challenging to handle as there is no treatment for them.
 Listed below are a few tips to deal with this condition.

 - Observe the period after which your kid experiences night terror after falling asleep.
 Awaken your child 10-15 minutes before the expected night terror and do not let them sleep for 5-10 minutes and continue this routine for a week.

-- Ensure that no item in the vicinity can harm the child in such times.
+- Ensure that no item in the vicinity can harm the child at such times.